 Modular: A new room is designed and made off-site, before the existing roof is removed and replaced with the new structure.
 Literally, crane lifting a room onto your house.

-You may also enjoy: How to gain more space with a loft conversion
+You may also enjoy: What to expect when converting a loft

 Planning permission could be avoided